Strengthening Planning and Budgeting at the Local Level

 Source: 8NDP Implementation Plan 2022-2026

 Together, these challenges create a gap between national development ambitions and the realities of implementation at the local level.
-Without strengthened planning systems, improved coordination between governance structures, and better use of local data, districts risk struggling to translate decentralisation reforms into tangible improvements in people’s lives.
+Without strengthened planning systems, improved coordination between governance structures, and better use of local data, districts risk struggling to translate decentralization reforms into tangible improvements in people’s lives.

 Our Solution

-Recognising the growing responsibilities of Local Authorities and WDCs under Zambia’s decentralization reforms, there was a clear need for practical tools to strengthen planning, budgeting, and coordination at the local level.
-While districts and wards are increasingly responsible for driving development, many local structures still face challenges translating national priorities such as the SDGs and the 8NDP into concrete local actions.
+Recognizing the growing responsibilities of Local Authorities and WDCs under Zambia’s decentralization reforms, there was a clear need for practical tools to strengthen planning, budgeting, and coordination at the local level.
+While districts and wards are increasingly responsible for driving development, many local structures still face challenges in translating national priorities such as the SDGs and the 8NDP into concrete local actions.

 To address some of these challenges, the Joint Programme on SDG Localization supported the development of a National Planning and Budgeting Orientation Toolkit for Local Authorities and WDCs.
 The toolkit provides practical guidance and structured tools to strengthen the capacity of Local Authorities and WDCs.
 In particular, the toolkit is designed to address key challenges affecting local governance, including limited planning and budgeting capacity at the ward level in alignment with the SDGs, as well as weak feedback mechanisms between WDCs and local authorities.
 By providing structured tools and guidance, the toolkit helps strengthen transparency, participation, and alignment in local planning and budgeting processes.